Minestrap/Souls/README.md

 ---

+## ⭐ • Planned

+> we are planning to add even more features soon to the plugin such as Souls management systems and also an item raffle system with a certain amount of souls clicking on an item that will probably be an end portal... just like in hypixel

+---

 ## 📦 • API

 1. To start the development with the plugin API you need create ```plugin.yml``` and set depend: